yus47/bike_sharing/README.md

 The dataset can be accessed from [Kaggle](https://www.kaggle.com/datasets/marklvl/bike-sharing-dataset) (I also enclosed the link in the Jupyter notebook).

 ## Model
-Please kindly note that the app.py file is still not complete.
+~~Please kindly note that the app.py file is still not complete.
 I plan to update the app.py and any necessary file after this project is graded by Purwadhika Digital Technology School.
-The model used in this project is eXtreme Gradient Booster, which is an ensemble method that iterate the process of decision trees using gradient descent optimization.
+The model used in this project is eXtreme Gradient Booster, which is an ensemble method that iterate the process of decision trees using gradient descent optimization.~~
+For forecasting model, please use the `serialized_model.json`.

 ### Feature Selection and Engineering
-This model uses feature of 'day' (binary-encoded), 'day of the week' (one-hot encoded), 'time' (binned, ordinal-encoded, and scaled), 'season' (one-hot encoded), 'humidity', and 'feeler temperature' (normalized).
-The target in this model though is 'count' of bike currently rented, however due to heavily right-skewed properties of the target, the model was transformed using a logarithmic function, so until further notice **please use an exponential function to interpret the prediction value if it returns a single-digit value**!
+~~This model uses feature of 'day' (binary-encoded), 'day of the week' (one-hot encoded), 'time' (binned, ordinal-encoded, and scaled), 'season' (one-hot encoded), 'humidity', and 'feeler temperature' (normalized).
+The target in this model though is 'count' of bike currently rented, however due to heavily right-skewed properties of the target, the model was transformed using a logarithmic function, so until further notice **please use an exponential function to interpret the prediction value if it returns a single-digit value**!~~
+The features used were `weathersit` (encoded with OneHot), `hum` (imputted with KNN), any date variables, `temp`, and `windspeed`, with the target of the forecast used was `cnt` (later renamed as `y` to be used in fbprophet).

 ### Evaluation Metrics and Results
 This model performance is evaluated using following metrics: